 "A poor couple near to us had to make a quick getaway to the top floor.
 I think they have now been rescued.

-"When I eventually got out of the house the hailstones were so bad it looked apocalyptic.
-It was like something out of a disaster movie.
+I eventually got out of the house the hailstones were so bad it looked

-"The whole sea wall was like the Niagara Falls It was really horrific.
-There was debris everywhere and furniture being washed away.
+(Image: PA) "The whole sea wall was like the Niagara Falls It was

 "It is very upsetting.
 My garden is totally trashed.
 We had just an old retaining wall that it came straight through.